calummoore/blog-product/content/products/snapreport/index.md

   - [ ] Add a link to the integration maker
   - [ ] Add the component library page

 So I didn't do any of the above today 😂!
 Aware of how little time I had left, I re-thought through the process of how to get data into the components.
-Originally, I had planned to
+Originally, I had planned to have some kind of database/query system - but that seemed like another thing to learn (and a lot of work to create).
+The new way, is to simply pass pack to the user whatever they returned last time - allowing them to aggregate data each time their cloud function is run!
+Seems like a pretty powerful yet simple way to power the cards! 🎉

 That's the power of forcing yourself to launch - you find ways to simplify - which end up improving the end user experience!